GSA-TTS/identity-handbook/_articles/appdev-oncall-guide.md

   * Whether the issue is in a primary or secondary flow

 1. High severity - involves an active (launched) partner in Production environment

-    a.
-High-sev incidents successfully compromise the confidentiality/integrity of Personally Identifiable Information (PII), impact the availability of services for a large number of customers, or have significant financial impact.
+    1. High-sev incidents successfully compromise the confidentiality/integrity of Personally Identifiable Information (PII), impact the availability of services for a large number of customers, or have significant financial impact.

-    -OR-
+        **OR**

         An active (launched) login.gov partner is reporting that no user can authenticate or proof.

-    b.
-Required to be addressed immediately and ongoing until resolved.
+    1. Required to be addressed immediately and ongoing until resolved.

 2. Medium severity

-    a.
-Med-sev incidents represent attempts (possibly un- or not-yet-successful) at breaching PII, or those with limited availability/financial impact.
+    1. Med-sev incidents represent attempts (possibly un- or not-yet-successful) at breaching PII, or those with limited availability/financial impact.

-    -OR-
+        **OR**

         An active (Launched) login.gov partner is reporting that some users are not able to authenticate or proof in production.

-    -OR-
+        **OR**

         A partner is reporting that the sandbox/INT environment is down and no user can authenticate or proof.

-    b.
-Will be addressed immediately during business hours
+    2. Will be addressed immediately during business hours

-    c.
-Responders should attempt to consult stakeholders before causing downtime, but may proceed without them if they can’t be contacted in a reasonable time-frame.
+    3. Responders should attempt to consult stakeholders before causing downtime, but may proceed without them if they can’t be contacted in a reasonable time-frame.

 3. Low Severity
     a.
 Low-sev incidents don’t affect PII, and have no availability or financial impact.